 Submitter Submission point Submitter's requests Officers' recommendation and response note there are other structures in the Port coastal management area which may require maintenance and alteration.
-Officers consider that this distinction between different Port structures in the notified Plan was not necessary and that maintenance, alteration and extension of Port structures generally shou be provided for as long as the appropriate standards, terms and conditions are met.
+Officers consider that this distinction between different Port structures in the notified Plan was not necessary and that maintenance, alteration and extension of Port structures generally should be provided for as long as the appropriate standards, terms and conditions are met.
 Officers recommend granting an alternative relief to that sought by the submitter.
 Officers recommend including the Port within Rule 35 but also deleting Rule 39 to avoid unnecessary duplication between rules and confusion as to which rule applies to structures within the Port.
 Officers recommend further consequential changes elsewhere in the Plan to simplify the Rules cascade for Port structures.
-These changes involve combining Rules 40 and 41 (and then deleting the now redundant Rule 41) provide a similar drafting approach to Rule 35.
+These changes involve combining Rules 40 and 41 (and then deleting the now redundant Rule 41) to provide a similar drafting approach to Rule 35.
 32 - Port Taranaki 951 Amend Accept Submitter seeks amendment to Rule 35 of the Plan to clarify the rule to enable clear determination of minor alteration as a Permitted Activity.
 The submitter seeks that any consequential amendments required to the rules to give effect to this submission point are also recommended by officers.
-The submitter has concerns whether this rule would allow Port Taranaki Ltd replace displaced akmons on the breakwaters and other areas within the Po In pre-hearing engagement the submitter explained that akmons are often moved about during storms and that periodic maintenance of the breakwate and other areas of the Port is required to ensure that Port infrastructure is safeguarded.
+The submitter has concerns whether this rule would allow Port Taranaki Ltd to replace displaced akmons on the breakwaters and other areas within the Port In pre-hearing engagement the submitter explained that akmons are often moved about during storms and that periodic maintenance of the breakwaters and other areas of the Port is required to ensure that Port infrastructure is safeguarded.
 The submitter is concerned that Rule 35 as drafted would not allow this activity, despite the inclusion of the Port within the coastal management areas because of the potential for the replaced akmons to be slightly outside the original external dimensions of the structure.
 In response to the concerns of the submitter (and others) in pre-hearing engagement in relation to the application of the suite of maintenance, alteration and extension rules, officers recommend realigning the rules to more clearly identify the activities encompassed within each rule.
 Of note, officers have recommended changes to the definition of 'maintenance', 'alteration' and 'extension', as well as redrafting of the rules.
+Officers consider the activity described by the submitter, and other similar activities, to be appropriate for a Permitted Activity, provided there are size thresholds is to ensure that incremental creep does not occur over time through 'maintenance', 'repairs'and 'minor alterations'.